camp8bit/forest-lighting/lamp-posts.md

 Arduino Earth goes to PIR Earth.

-JST data line goes to pin 8.
+JST data line goes to pin 3.

-PIR sensor in goes to pin 9.
+PIR sensor in goes to pin 5.

-## Notes

-It would be possible to use a voltage divider to measure the battery voltage and display it on the strip, but it may be easier to use a standalone voltmeter unit.
-This is less wiring and testing, but means we don't get auto shutdown when the battery gets too low.
-It does make wandering around and inspecting the lamp post voltages a lot easier.